victorNavas/Curriculum/readme.md

 * **LSU - Line Setup 3D**
     * Johnson & Johnson / Internal app store
-    * 3D modeling ARKit, show to operators in manufacture lines how to operate machines showing instructions using the 3D model of machines, and steps with animations showing how to proceed.
+    * 3D modeling ARKit, shows operators in manufacture lines how to operate machines showing instructions using the 3D model of machines, and steps with animations showing how to proceed.